 Infectious Diseases Transplant Fellowship (Minnesota)

-The Transplantation Medicine: Infectious Diseases Transplant Fellowship Program at Mayo Clinic in Rochester is designed to prepare physicians with prior training in infectious diseases for a career in academic medicine, subspecialty practice, and/or hospital epidemiology, with special focus on transplantation.
+The one-year Infectious Diseases Transplant Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is designed to prepare physicians with prior training in infectious diseases for a career in academic medicine, subspecialty practice and/or hospital epidemiology, with a special focus on transplantation.
 The training includes both clinical and research components.

-In this post-subspecialty fellowship you will acquire comprehensive knowledge and competence in managing infectious disease-related issues in bone marrow/peripheral blood stem cell transplantation and solid organ transplantation, including liver, kidney, heart, lung and pancreas transplantation.
+In this post-subspecialty fellowship, you acquire comprehensive knowledge and competence in managing infectious disease-related issues in bone marrow/peripheral blood stem cell transplantation and solid-organ transplantation, including liver, kidney, heart, lung and pancreas transplantation.

-This fellowship is offered in a medical center at which more than 1000 patients receive transplantation procedures annually including:
+This fellowship is offered at Mayo Clinic, a medical center where more than 1,000 patients receive transplantation procedures annually, including:

 - Pre-transplantation assessment and prophylaxis strategies